 The trail leaves the woods and dives into Neidpath Tunnel – a 600m railway tunnel, complete with lighting effects.

 The routes makes a fantastic run even without the tunnel finale, but running out of the beauty of the Tweed valley autumn and into an unforgettable underground running track will be something you really won’t have experienced before!
 It’s going to be amazing fun!

 How long?
 What kind of trails?

-The trail will provide a top quality run with a choice of two route lengths – we’ll confirm the exact distance once the final tweaks to the course have been sorted, but the routes will be around 10k and 20k.
+The trail will provide a top quality run with a choice of three route lengths – we’ll confirm the exact distance once the final tweaks to the course have been sorted, but the routes will be around 4k, 10k and 20k.
 The routes will include beautiful scenery, trails by the River Tweed, a viaduct crossing, some cheeky climbs and stunning forest.

 The entire course is off road, with footpath, dirt track, gravel and stone surfacing along the way.

 The start and finish are in lovely Hay Lodge Park in Peebles EH45 8JQ and the course follows the banks of the Tweed, past Neidpath Castle and over the railway viaduct before heading uphill and into the woods, with fabulous views down to Peebles and the valley.
 Mixed woodland trails bring you down to the Tunnel and a fun return to the park, where you cross the river again and return to the finish.

 Timing is provided by a MyLaps system provide by RaceAhead timing.
 Your timing chip is on your race number bib and you’ll cross timing mats at the start and finish timing stations to record your time on course.
 You can choose, within a 30 minute period, when you want to start and the timing operates like a time-trial system.
 It’s not a mass start battle to get onto the trails first.
 Run on your own, run with your pals, start early, go at the back – it’s your choice, do what feels right.